qualabs/video-headline/CONTRIBUTING.md

 #### AWS Configuration

-Video Headline requires some IAM roles and permissiones.
+Video Headline requires some IAM roles and permissions.
 To automate the configuration, there's CDK code to create a Stack with all the requirements.

 To deploy this stack, follow this steps: